ggordham/ora-presentations/ora-liquibase-demo/README.md

 # Setup

+## Schemas:

+- hr_prd - Production
+- hr_tst - Test
+- hr_dev - Development

+We will start by loading all three schemas with the same set of objects and data by using Oracle data pump.

 Script will create the three schemas and load the base HR demo schema to all of them.

 ```bash